 ANSWEr

-A Yosemite Elopement will likely cost you much less than a traditional wedding.
+A Yosemite Elopement will likely cost you much less than a traditional wedding, in fact, the wedding permit is only $150!
 Your budget will likely solely consist of these few things: a photographer/planner, travel costs/lodging, wedding attire, bouquet, and your permit/marriage license and of course food!
-Most Yosemite elopements cost between $7k-$15k, which is about what you'd spend on a typical wedding venue!
+Most Yosemite elopements cost between $7k-$15k, which is about what you'd spend on a typical wedding venue.

 ANSWEr